Atomic New Age

 1 “Hecahands” monster + 1 Illusion monster

-Battle effect: When this card battles, neither it nor the opponent’s monster can be destroyed by that battle.
+[1] Battler Protection: If this card battles a monster, neither can be destroyed by that battle.

 Hecahands Xeno See